Aneerudh17/WakeOnLAN/README.md

 <h1 align = center> Wake On LAN </h1>
-This Library provides an easy way to generate/send magic packets from an ESP8266 or ESP32 to any MAC Address.
-Additionally, it supports the "SecureOn" feature from some motherboard manufacturers.
-Finally, it also supports using any port number (instead of the default port 9.)<br /><br />
+This Library provides an easy way to generate/send magic packets from an ESP8266 or ESP32 to any MAC Address.<br /><br />
 This library can be used in any environment that the IPAddress, WiFiUDP & delay classes are available.

 ## **Install**